phstc/phstc.github.com/_posts/2014-02-08-adventures-in-mongodb-land.md

 ---
 layout: post
-title: [WIP] Adventures in MongoDB land
+title: "[WIP] Adventures in MongoDB land"
 ---

 Is it one more post about MongoDB thoughts?
 Yes, it is: Pablo's adventures in MongoDB-land™.